as-pect/as-pect/readme.md

     --tests=[regex]
     -t=[regex]

+  --output-binary                      Create a (.wasm) file can contains all the tests to be run later.
+    -o

   --reporter                           Define the reporter to be used.
 (Default: DefaultTestReporter)
     --reporter=SummaryTestReporter     Use the summary reporter.
     --reporter=DefaultTestReporter     Use the default test reporter.